mysociety/noiseworks/README.md

 Tests are written with pytest; the current examples should show uses of test client, fixtures, request mocking, settings override, and so on.

+### Using the shell

+By default, `./manage.py shell` is configured to use [ptpython](https://github.com/prompt-toolkit/ptpython).
+This provides autocomplete, vi-mode and a bunch of other useful features.

+Run `./manage.py shell -i python` to just use the normal python shell.

 ### Contributing

 * `black` is run for code tidying: `poetry run black .`